Wheat production in India: Policy

-After to the Russian invasion of Ukraine, India prohibited the exportation of wheat.
+After the Russian invasion of Ukraine, India prohibited the exportation of wheat.
 The prohibition was in response to the lack of availability of wheat, price increases of wheat due to the invasion, and a sharp rise of temperature that led to crops dying.
 The Directorate General of Foreign Trade later clarified that it was allowing wheat exports as humanitarian aid on a case-by-case basis.

 India created a policy to distribute free wheat grain to 810 million people for 5 years with 18.4 million tons of wheat from its reserve, which was enacted on January 1, 2024.
 India purchased 18.8 million tons of wheat produced domestically in 2022, which was 53% less than the previous year.
 80% of wheat purchased by India from their farmers shrived up.
 India has enacted a 40% import tax on wheat.